In the News

 This report provides an overview of the U.S. gig economy.
 As part of the Council’s continuing research on workforce-related issues, the gig economy has been identified as a growing segment of the workforce.
 The report defines and classifies gig workers, examines the types of activities these workers participate in, and addresses the potential implications that this segment may have on the workforce system.
 (March 2017)

 This report is the first annual evaluation report for The Texas Workforce System Strategic Plan FY 2016–FY 2023.
 The focal point is a balanced scorecard that presents outcome and 13-year trend data for system performance.
 Through the delivery of multiple workforce education and training programs, state and local system partners served over 4.6 million individuals in the last reporting year.
 Of those participating in workforce system programs and services, almost 500,000 individuals completed a degree, certificate, or other measure of educational achievement.
 Over 1.5 million Texans who participated in a workforce program found a job, stayed in a job, and/or enrolled in further education or training.
-(December 2016) Summary Archive Request Information
+(December 2016) Summary of Evaluation Report Evaluation Report Archive

 This report provides basic information about the workforce education and training programs that form the Texas workforce system.
 These programs, administered by eight state agencies, prepare Texas' current and future workers for success in the global economy.
 (December 2016)